Living in Finland

 For the latest information, please contact the Finnish customs office

 Sponsoring family members

-If you wish to join a family member (EU citizen) who already resides in Finland, please seek guidance from the Immigration Police.
+If you wish to join a family member (EU citizen) who already resides in Finland, please find guidance on your residence registration here.

 Social ethics and traditions